TeemuKoivisto/dotfiles/README.md

 EOF
 }

+ssh-add ~/.ssh/github-oma ~/.ssh/github-ws > /dev/null 2>&1
 ```
-Now there should be `tar-info` command available in command line as I can't for the love of God remember those tar flags.
+Now each of those functions should be available from the command line eg `tar-info` and also ssh-agent should automatically load the two ssh-keys I have specified (which you should change accordingly).
+Loading all keys from `.ssh` is not probably smart.

 # Git